Anatolian Seljuk architecture: Historical background

 The Seljuk Turks created the Seljuk Empire in the 11th century, conquering all of Iran and other extensive territories from the Hindu Kush to eastern Anatolia and from Central Asia to the Persian Gulf.
-In 1071, following the Seljuk victory over the Byzantine Empire at the Battle of Manzikert, Anatolia was opened up to Turkic settlers.
+In 1071, following their victory over the Byzantine Empire at the Battle of Manzikert, Anatolia was opened up to Turkic settlers.
 The center of Seljuk architectural patronage was Iran, where the first permanent Seljuk edifices were constructed.

-After the decline of the Great Seljuks in the late 12th century, various Turkic dynasties formed smaller states and empires.
-A branch of the Seljuk dynasty ruled a Sultanate in Anatolia (also known as the Anatolian Seljuks or Seljuks of Rum), the Zengids and Artuqids ruled in Northern Mesopotomia (known as the Jazira) and nearby regions, and the Khwarazmian Empire ruled over Iran and Central Asia until the Mongol invasions of the 13th century.
+After the decline of the Great Seljuks (the main dynasty centered in Iran) in the late 12th century, various Turkic dynasties formed smaller states and empires across the Middle East.
+A branch of the Seljuk dynasty ruled a Sultanate in Anatolia (also known as the Anatolian Seljuks or Seljuks of Rum), the Zengids and Artuqids ruled in Northern Mesopotomia and nearby regions, and the Khwarazmian Empire ruled over Iran and Central Asia until the Mongol invasions of the 13th century.
 In addition to the Anatolian Seljuks, with their capital at Konya, other local dynasties and principalities existed across Anatolia such as the Danishmendids at Kayseri and Sivas, the Saltuqids at Erzurum, and the Mengujekids in Divriği and Erzincan.
-During the second half of the 12th century and the beginning of the 13th century these other principalities were progressively conquered or assimilated by the Seljuks of Konya.
+During the second half of the 12th century and the beginning of the 13th century, these other principalities were progressively conquered or assimilated by the Seljuks of Konya.
 The Danishmendid realm was annexed in 1178, the Saltuqid realm was annexed in 1202, and the Menjukids became an allied local dynasty related to the Konya Seljuks by marriage.

 The golden age of the Anatolian Seljuk empire followed in the early 13th century.
-During the first half of their rule, the Anatolian Seljuks did not engage in much construction activity as they contended with military conflicts and were trying to establish themselves.
-After they attained political stability, they directed more of their energy towards building and developing a unique architectural style.
+During the first half of their rule, the Anatolian Seljuks did not engage in much construction activity as they contended with military conflicts and tried to establish themselves.
+After attaining political stability, they directed more of their energy towards building and developed a distinct architectural style.
 Under the patronage of the Anatolian Seljuks, the Artuqids, and other local dynasties, both indigenous Christian architectural traditions – such as Byzantine, Armenian, and Georgian – and regional Islamic architectural traditions – such as those of Syria, Iraq, Iran, and Central Asia – were synthesized into a highly inventive and original style, with further local variations under some dynasties.